 Unlike many other dog breeds, there are only 3 main colors of these dogs recognized by the AKC.
 You won’t find unique colors, at least from a reputable breeder.
 And if you want to take a closer look at the different color variations of the Boxer dog, check this out.

-What Boxers Are Bred For Today
+Boxers Are Bred for Companionship Today

 What makes them great with humans is their playfulness and their patience, particularly with children.
 They’re friendly to others, though wary of strangers.
 Perhaps this instinct is why they still make great guard or watch dogs today.